Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     var label = "";
     ```

-- Similar to the GUI window, we can simply iterate through the set of saved messages in order to update the line drawing, drawing each segment along the way using the utilities provided for `DrawLine` (as defined TODO link [here]()).
+- Similar to the GUI window, we can simply iterate through the set of saved messages in order to update the line drawing, drawing each segment along the way using the utilities provided for Drawing3d's `DrawLine` (as defined [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/bfbf9774d1b9979e28cdb2c2a460fe391f5ed6fe/com.unity.robotics.visualizations/Runtime/Drawing3d/Scripts/Drawing3d.cs#L128).
 Add the following loop to the `Draw()` function.

     ```csharp
     foreach (var (msg, meta) in messages)